 Cookies are small files that are stored locally on your PC and are used by websites and online resources to learn about your web habits, follow your Web routes, and can ultimately be used to locate you.
 Cookies are only about 4KB in size but for anyone looking for anonymity, they will want to ensure that no cookies are saved on their PC.

 Even with special access limitation to preserve data confidentiality that only allows servers that put the data in the cookies to access it, it is easy to see how this information can be used maliciously.
 The browser options can be used to disable cookies and prevent websites from saving data on your PC.

 “Hide IP” Software

 The software can be used to manage your proxy service features and configure your setting to provide anonymity.
-The use of software as opposed to accessing a proxy directly enables the setting of features that you may easily bypass, especially if you don’t know much about proxies.
+The use of software as opposed to accessing a proxy directly enables the set of features that you may easily bypass, especially if you don’t know much about proxies.
 There are many software packages available online to help you hide your IP.

 This usually provides total anonymity, in principle.
 Socks technology uses the socks-protocols where a socks-server receives requests and re-targets the returned data back.
-The communication between a PC and the socks-server takes place using special protocols designated as Socks4, Socks5 etc effectively making the user’s IP address impossible to guess.
+The communication between a PC and the socks-server takes place using special protocols designated as Socks4, Socks5, etc effectively making the user’s IP address impossible to guess.